 We have a School Council made up of two representatives from each class, who are voted in each year by their peers.
 Pupils take part in an election process to be selected for the School Council.
 This involves each candidate presenting their proposals followed by a voting process where children are given the opportunity to decide who they would like to be their class representatives on the school council.
 School councillors are given the opportunity to share pupils’ views with the school leadership team and the governors.
 They are also involved in decision making in the school through a democratic process, gaining an understanding that a place on the school council comes with the responsibility of representing their peers’ needs and interests.

-Children are also give regular opportunities to express their ideas and views in school through the use of Pupil Voice interviews and questionnaires.
+Children are also given regular opportunities to express their ideas and views in school through the use of Pupil Voice interviews and questionnaires.

 THE RULE OF LAW